 - Conference planner

 For its 2012-2022 reporting period, the U.S. Bureau of Labor Statistics noted that travel agents were expected to have a 12% decline in jobs, while meeting, convention and event planners were to see a 33% rise in work opportunities.
-The bureau noted that as of 2012, the average salary for travel agents was $36,970, travel guides made an average annual wage of $36,060 and planners earned $49,830, on average per year.
+The bureau noted that as of 2014, the median salary for travel agents was $34,800, travel guides made an median annual wage of $35,100 and planners median salary was $46,490.

 Certificate programs are available for graduates interested in expanding their knowledge base in a specific area, such as hospitality management, casino operations and destination tourism.
 Those seeking advanced career opportunities can apply to bachelor's degree programs in tourism, recreation or hospitality management.